nhielost/obs-midi-mg/HELP.md

 When a number field is in *Fixed* mode, the plugin will use the value that is displayed in the number field for that action.

-For some actions, an *Ignore* mode and a *127-0* mode are present in number fields.
+For some actions, a *Custom* mode and an *Ignore* mode are present in number fields.

+In *Custom* mode, the plugin will use the message value according to the boundary specified in the action.
+The top number corresponds to a MIDI value of 0, and the bottom number corresponds to a MIDI value of 127.
+This allows for more control over the range of those actions that support it.

 In *Ignore* mode, the plugin will ignore the value in that field while setting other values in other fields.
 This is the most useful when having to set two values (e.g. Move Source or Source Scale), but only one needs to change.

-In *127-0* mode, plugin will use the message value according to the action specification, but in reverse.
-This is most useful with actions like Rotate Source where rotating the opposite direction is desired.

 ----------------------------------------------------